 Out on the prairie, the air swirls with the quiet, constant pulse of the breeze.
 Meadowlarks sing on the fence posts, while Northern Harriers turn in lazy arcs over the wide dirt highways.
 Today, photographer Ilana Panich-Linsman and I are playing the role of “scareboys,” walking in a loose picket to flush out prey.
 Over the crunch of tumbleweed, McGough tells us how to read the land as an eagle might; how to judge if the grass is too high for jackrabbits, or too thick, or too sparse.
 The first jackrabbit we see emerges as if by magic from a tussock of grass and zips away.
 McGough’s fingers loosen on the tethers.
 Miles powers forward in a sweep of golden wings—and misses.
 The second and third flight are misses, too.
 The minutes melt together as we cross the prairie; now and then jackrabbits appear, dodge the eagle’s strikes, and dwindle into the fields, running long after pursuit has ceased.
 The most exciting attempt of the morning comes when a hare bounds away into a field of cut corn, legging through the short stalks with Miles in hot pursuit.
 But the corn stubble bothers him.
 He dips uncertainly, struggles to recover his speed, and visibly gives up.
 Dropping to the ground, he stands and waits for McGough to come and get him.

 While Miles isn’t doing as well as he might, the techniques McGough is using with him may have wider conservation purposes.
 It's dangerous out there for raptors.
-In the U.S., roadkill lures them down into the path of cars, while bullets, wind turbines, and transformers can kill or injure the birds.
+In the United States, roadkill lures them down into the path of cars, while bullets, wind turbines, and transformers can kill or injure the birds.
 A 2016 report by the U.S. Fish and Wildlife Service notes that 63 percent of adult Golden Eagle deaths are caused, directly or indirectly, by humans.
 While imprinted eagles are non-releasable by default, wild animals that turn up at raptor rescues can be difficult to rehabilitate even after their injuries are healed.
 A predatory lifestyle requires quite a bit of mental and physical focus; birds that practice regularly easily end up out of shape on the mend.
 “Flying is the best way to teach an eagle what it needs to know in order to be released,” McGough says.
 “In some cases, the traditional means of rehabbing eagles, which would be totally hands off—keeping it by itself in an aviary—doesn’t teach it what it needs to know to survive.”